New LoRa Alliance® Membership Benefits

 Certification provides assurance that end devices work on any LoRaWAN® networkView Certified Devices

 The LoRa Alliance® is the fastest growing technology alliance.
-A non-profit association of more than 500 member companies, committed to enabling large scale deployment of Low Power Wide Area Networks (LPWAN) IoT through the development and promotion of the LoRaWAN® open standard.
+A non-profit association that has become one of the largest alliances in the technology sector, committed to enabling large scale deployment of Low Power Wide Area Networks (LPWAN) IoT through the development and promotion of the LoRaWAN® open standard.
 Members benefit from a vibrant ecosystem of active contributors offering solutions, products & services, which create new and sustainable business opportunities.

 Through standardisation and the accredited certification scheme the LoRa Alliance® delivers the interoperability needed for LPWA networks to scale, making LoRaWAN® the premier solution for global LPWAN deployments.